evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S/_index.md

 ## Performance

 With overboost, the Porsche Taycan 4S reaches a maximum power of 390 kW (530 hp / 523 bhp).
 Without overboost, it delivers 320 kW (435 hp / 429 bhp).
-The maximum torque is 640 Nm (472 ft-lb).
+The maximum torque is 640 Nm (472 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4 seconds and reaches a top speed of 230 km/h (143 mph), demonstrating its solid performance.

 With the optional Performance Battery Plus battery, you get other performance numbers.
 With overboost, the Porsche Taycan 4S reaches a maximum power of 420 kW (571 hp / 563 bhp).
 Without overboost, it provides a strong 320 kW (435 hp / 429 bhp).
-The maxium torque is at 650 Nm (480 ft-lb).
+The maxium torque is at 650 Nm (480 lb-ft).
 This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 4 seconds and reaches a top speed of 250 km/h (155 mph), showcasing its impressive performance.

 ## Battery, range, and charging

 Porsche Taycan 4S has two battery options with different specifications.
 Below you see how this affects range and charging.
 ### Performance Battery

-The electric vehicle features a high-capacity battery with a gross capacity of 79,2 kWh and a net usable capacity of 71 kWh, providing an 8,2 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 79,2 kWh and a net usable capacity of 71 kWh, providing an 8,2 kWh buffer (10.4%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 431 to 354 km (268-220 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 16.5 kWh/100 km for the base model and 20.1 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.